-Over more than a century ago, in 1904, a small private hospital was chartered in Excelsior Springs, in a three-story residence on Watertower Hill, the beginning of what is now the present Excelsior Springs Hospital.
+In 1904, a small private hospital was chartered in Excelsior Springs, in a three-story residence on Watertower Hill, the beginning of Excelsior Springs Hospital.

 In 1909, it was incorporated and moved to quarters above the old A & P building and subsequently transferred to rooms in the Southern Hotel on South Street.
 In 1913, the hospital moved to the old Lucerne Hotel building on Spring Street.
-In 1922, the Old White Sanitarium was purchased and a new brick wing was added, which was completed in 1923, and the facilities of the hospital moved there.
-Another section of the hospital was added in 1925.
+In 1922, the Old White Sanitarium was purchased and a new brick wing was added.

 In 1941, Mrs. Margaret Sharp (pictured right) was put in charge and soon thereafter, she purchased half interest in the hospital, assuming a mountain of debts, a depleted treasury, and a disorganized personnel.
 Mrs. Sharp demonstrated a spirit devoted to the public welfare, one which motivated all her plans for the hospital.